 - Isis, Horus and Osiris - a Divine Family in Wales?
 Object biographies of un-provenanced Egyptian artefacts OR How to create a narrative of objects in the Egyptian collection of Cyfarthfa Castle Museum, Merthyr Tydfil, Katharina Zinn, in Object Biography for Archaeologists I: A Practical Workshop, ASOR Annual Meeting, San Diego.

-Our vibrant research culture encompasses numerous conferences and workshops at Lampeter and book launches for our most recent publications.
+Our vibrant research culture encompasses numerous conferences and workshops at Lampeter.
 We also have weekly seminars where staff and post-graduate students present their ongoing research alongside invited speakers from the UK and overseas.

 4-8 September 2017